 Once inside cells, Salmonella survives within a vacuole and ‘evades destruction within lysosomes’.
 Shigella on the other hand uses ‘actin-based propulsion to ‘’rocket’ through the cell and even propel itself into uninfected neighbouring cells for dissemination.
 Salmonella, E.coli and Shigella also secrete cytolethal distending toxins that cause DNA damage to induce ‘cell cycle arrest’ and interfere with immune cell signalling.

 - Brooks ABE, Humphreys D, Singh V, Davidson AC, Arden SD, Buss F & Koronakis V (2017) MYO6 is targeted by Salmonella virulence effectors to trigger PI3-kinase signaling and pathogen invasion into host cells.
-Proceedings of the National Academy of Sciences.
+Proceedings of the National Academy of Sciences, 114(15), 3915-3920.
 View this article in WRRO

-- Humphreys D, Singh V & Koronakis V (2016) Inhibition of WAVE Regulatory Complex Activation by a Bacterial Virulence Effector Counteracts Pathogen Article Inhibition of WAVE Regulatory Complex Activation by a Bacterial Virulence Effector Counteracts Pathogen Phagocytosis.
-Cell Reports, 17, 697-707.
+- Humphreys D, Singh V & Koronakis V (2016) Inhibition of WAVE Regulatory Complex Activation by a Bacterial Virulence Effector Counteracts Pathogen Phagocytosis.
+Cell Reports, 17(3), 697-707.
 View this article in WRRO

-- Humphreys D, Davidson AC, Hume PJ, Makin LE & Koronakis V (2013) Arf6 coordinates actin assembly through the WAVE complex, a mechanism usurped by Salmonella to invade host cells..
-Proceedings of the National Academy of Sciences of the United States of America, 110, 16880-16885.
+- Humphreys D, Davidson AC, Hume PJ, Makin LE & Koronakis V (2013) Arf6 coordinates actin assembly through the WAVE complex, a mechanism usurped by Salmonella to invade host cells.
+Proceedings of the National Academy of Sciences, 110(42), 16880-16885.

 - Humphreys D, Davidson A, Hume PJ & Koronakis V (2012) Salmonella Virulence Effector SopE and Host GEF ARNO Cooperate to Recruit and Activate WAVE to Trigger Bacterial Invasion.
-Cell Host and Microbe, 11, 129-139.
+Cell Host & Microbe, 11(2), 129-139.

-- Humphreys D, Hume PJ & Koronakis V (2009) Article The Salmonella Effector SptP Dephosphorylates Host AAA + ATPase VCP to Promote Development of its Intracellular Replicative Niche.
-Cell Host and Microbe, 225-233.
+- Humphreys D, Hume PJ & Koronakis V (2009) The Salmonella Effector SptP Dephosphorylates Host AAA+ ATPase VCP to Promote Development of its Intracellular Replicative Niche.
+Cell Host & Microbe, 5(3), 225-233.